danbartlett-twilio/twilio-dfdp/README.md

 # twilio-dfdp (Deployable Flex Demo Platform)

-## A set of resources and patterns that deploy to YOUR OWN FLEX INSTANCE that allow creation more complex and custom Flex demos and POCs
+## A set of resources and patterns that deploy to YOUR OWN FLEX INSTANCE and allow creation of more complex and custom Flex demos and POCs

 We all agree that Flex is a programmable contact center, but how do we illustrate this point to people new to Flex?
 I have had success selling Flex using custom demos to help prospects understand how Flex is different and how that can make a big difference to their organization.
 All SEs should be able to spin up their own custom Flex demos.